-It’s not uncommon to hear hesitations from small to mid-sized businesses when they’re considering implementing GPS fleet tracking software.
+It’s not uncommon to hear hesitations from small to mid-sized businesses when they’re considering implementing GPS fleet management software.
 It is, however, more common that these same people are simply afraid of change, and understandably so.
 Often the mantra, “if it’s not broken, don’t fix it” comes to mind, but how can you grow as a business and a company without improving key aspects of your daily operations?

 1. It’s an invasion of privacy